drvasanthi/RTL-Synthesis-Workshop/README.md

 The above circuit consists of two asynchronous set DFF's.
 Hence the output remains at logic irreseprctive of clock.
 Hence optimization in the above design results in a buffer.

-The following figure shows the synthesis of the above circuit along with the code.
+The following figure shows the synthesis of the above circuit along with the `verilog code`.
 As it can be seen in the synthesis design, the two flipflops are replaced by two buffers.

 <pre><code>
 module dff_const4(input clk, input reset, output reg q);